-A supportive partner who doesn’t have an unhealthy relationship with alcohol is going to be able to abstain from drinking around you if that’s what you need.
-But a partner for whom drinking is still a major part of their life might not be able to.
+A supportive partner who doesn’t have an unhealthy relationship with alcohol will be able to abstain from drinking around you if that’s what you need.
+But a partner for whom drinking is still a major part of their life might be unable to.

 Here’s my advice on what to do: